Neural Fabric · Knowledge Graph

 spectral radius

 Measured on real-world corpus.
 Constrained below 1.0 at every write.
-The Fabric cannot drift.
+The Neural Fabric cannot drift.

 Validated to 5 million entities.
 99.8% candidate reduction at every scale.
 Multi-hop traversal verified at 10+ hops.
 Linear O(n) scaling confirmed.